RGB-WG/contractum-lang/README.md

    op Transfer :: spent {IOYTokens} -> received [IOYTokens]
       assert sum spent == sum received

-contract meSatoshiNakamoto implements DecentralizedIdentity set IOYTicker := "SATN" set IOYName := "Satoshi Promises"
-   -- this defines a genesis state and assigns it to a single-use-seal assign orig Identity := (0xfac503c4641c3deda72a2d00bc9d6ff1094b15276c386efea403746a91436772, 1)
-                        -> PgpKey(0, 0x028730eeeec41802621d177507b086f390ae600ba3ca5e428b13913af4c2cd25b3)

-transition iLostMyKey executes Revocation via meSatoshiNakamoto.orig -- specifies the single-use-seal we close to match requirements
-                              -- on the valid operation execution conditions assign upd Identity := (~, 2) -- here we use txid of the bitcoin transaction which will be -- created to hold the commitment to this state transition, -- called "single-use-seal witness".
-Since we can not know the -- txid upfront we use ~ to indicate the witness transaction id -> PgpKey(0, 0x0219db0a4e0eb8cb833608c08d76b9b279ec44a851ab82cc6fd68a9b32624bfa8b) -- the above defines new state and assigns it to a single-use-seal

 interface FungibleToken:
    global Ticker -> String -- this is similar to schema definition; in fact
                            -- it is a requirement that the schema must provide